 - Eliminating errors.
 Software can handle complex tax regulations, including new forms and requirements.
 Companies can offload all payroll tax filings and deposits confidently.
 Software can also take on the challenges of multi-state taxation, preparation and printing of W-2 forms, and determination of tax jurisdictions.

 Payroll can be a complicated and laborious process, but it’s also one of the most important aspects of running a business.
 It’s critical to understand the ins and outs of payroll, from onboarding to pay periods, worker classifications and tax law.
-Software can help employers accurately and efficiently pay employees on time, every time, cutting down on manual work and error.
+NetSuite’s Payroll software can help employers accurately and efficiently pay employees on time, every time, cutting down on manual work and error.